 - What is the responsibility of the consumer?

-Empirically the course addresses a number of different organizations within the global business as well as within the public sector.
+Empirically, the course addresses a number of different organizations within the global business sector as well as within the public sector.

 Managing Creativity and Innovation (7,5 ECTS)

-The course is divided into four interrelated part, which relates to the questions of, how creativity and innovation could be stimulated and further developed in an organization; what role external stakeholders of the company play; why innovation and creativity have become so important and what possible positive but also negative effects it can have.
-To that end part one of the course presents and discusses various different conceptions of creativity and innovation.
+The course is divided into four interrelated parts, which relate to the questions of how creativity and innovation could be stimulated and further developed in an organization; what role external stakeholders of the company play; and why innovation and creativity have become so important and what possible positive but also negative effects it can have.
+To that end, part one of the course presents and discusses various different conceptions of creativity and innovation.

 Part two explores examples and various challenges of managing creativity and innovation.
-In that context stimulating creativity on individual and team level will be investigated as well as organizational efforts to structure and commercialize the innovation process.
+In that context, stimulating creativity on an individual and team level will be investigated as well as organizational efforts to structure and commercialize the innovation process.